Chart Color Schemes

 Winter Valley ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Winter Valley's cultural diversity was found to be below average, with 88.5% of its population born in Australia, 91.2% being citizens, and 89.9% speaking English only at home.
-Christianity is the dominant religion in Winter Valley, comprising 38.6% of people.
-Notably, the 'Other' religious category is overrepresented, making up 2.4% of Winter Valley's population compared to 0.8% across Victoria.
+Winter Valley was found to have below average cultural diversity, with 88.5% of its population born in Australia, 91.2% being citizens, and 89.9% speaking English only at home.
+Christianity is the main religion in Winter Valley, comprising 38.6% of the population.
+However, the most notable overrepresentation was in the 'Other' category, which makes up 2.4% of Winter Valley's population compared to 0.8% across Regional Vic.

 Frequently Asked Questions - Diversity